top of page

 Fredrix Pro Dixie canvases.

-Blick Studio, Blick Premier, and Fredrix Pro Dixie cotton canvases are my choice for cost effective canvases.
+Blick Studio, Blick Premier, and Fredrix Pro Dixie cotton canvases are my choice for cost effective primed artist canvas.
 All of these canvases have some texture and are great for both acrylic paints and oil paints, heavier applications of mediums, and abstract pieces.

-These canvases are also all back-stapled to the frames, which makes it easy to remove the canvas if reframing is ever needed in the future.
+These canvases come in a variety of depths (7/8", 1-1/2", and 2-3/8") and are also all back-stapled to the frames, which makes it easy to remove the canvas if reframing is ever needed in the future.

 Best of the middle-priced canvases